 PocketData

-Students: Oliver Kennedy, Carl Nuessle
+Students: Oliver Kennedy

 The world’s 2 billion smartphones represent the most powerful and pervasive distributed system ever built.
 Open application marketplaces, such as the Google Play Store, have resulted in a vibrant software ecosystem comprising millions of smartphone and tablet apps in hundreds of different categories that both meet existing user needs and provide exciting novel capabilities.
 As mobile apps and devices become even more central to the personal computing experience, it is increasingly important to understand and improve their performance.
 In partnership with UB's PhoneLab, we are analyzing SQLite logs from smartphones deployed in the wild.